Czech Women's Cup

-The Czech Women's Cup (Czech: Pohár Komise fotbalu žen or Pohár KFŽ) is the national women's football cup competition in the Czech Republic.
+The Czech Women's Cup (Czech: Pohár Komise fotbalu žen or Pohár KFŽ), known as the Penny Cup for sponsorship reasons, is the national women's football cup competition in the Czech Republic.
 It was founded in 2007.
 The first final was held on 21 June 2008 in Humpolec.

 Format

 Teams from the first two tiers of women's football are able to enter the cup.
 Teams from the First League enter the cup only in the third round, which equals the round of 16.

+Sponsorship

+On 31 July 2026, FAČR and German discount supermarket chain Penny announced a partnership deal.
+In accordance with this deal, the Czech Women's Cup will be called Penny cup from the 2026–27 season.

 List of finals

 The following is a list of all finals so far.